Skip to Content

 *Note: Only one half of the dough is needed for this recipe.
 Feel free to refrigerate the other half for up to 3 days.

 Step 8.
-Line your work space with 2 pieces of plastic wrap.
+In the meantime, line your work space with 2 pieces of plastic wrap.
 Take out one dough disk and place in center of plastic.
 Sprinkle a bit of flour on top.

 Step 9.
 Cover with 2 additional pieces of plastic wrap.